 For that, I like to use a simple Google spreadsheet, where I save the page name, its URL, and the number of fans:

 You can even add an extra column for your own comments so that you can write down which of those interests are working well after a campaign finishes.

 Note: You will not be able to use all of the pages you just discovered.
 Sometimes, even the smallest pages can be used for Facebook ad targeting.
 Other times a page with hundreds of thousands of fans will not appear in Detailed Targeting.

 Just by using this simple approach to researching target audiences, you’ll reach much more relevant people and get more from your advertising campaigns.

 But if you really wanted to see the differences between those interests, you would need to split test them and analyze the results.

-You can do that by separating audiences into different ad sets, so that you can see exactly which interest is working best for your offer:
+Do that by separating audiences into different ad sets.
+Then, you can see exactly which interest is working best for your offer: